Themeposh/python_projects/project_2/README.txt

 if __name__ == '__main__':
     app.run(debug=True)

+#If have not install flask, then use this code.
 Run it: (use cmd command)
 python3 -m venv .venv
 source .venv/Scripts/activate
 pip install Flask
+python app.py

+#If have install flask, then use this code.
+source .venv/Scripts/activate
 python app.py